ao-apps/ao-taglib/README.md

 	</a>
 </p>

-Making JSP what it should have been all along.
+Making JSP be what it should have been all along.

 ## Project Links
 * [Project Home](https://aoindustries.com/ao-taglib/)